Cantabrigian Rowing Club: Squads

 The Senior Women's Squad races competitively at the major Tideway heads, as well as local and national regattas and, in 2015, two crews raced at Ghent International Regatta, with the women's pair winning their event (this pair went on to represent England at the Home International Regatta).
-Cantabs have had the fastest Cambridge town first and second eights at the Women's Eights Head of the River Race for the past few years, winning the Provincial Pennant when finishing 14th overall in 2017.
+Cantabs have had the fastest Cambridge town first and second eights at the Women's Eights Head of the River Race (WEHoRR) for the past few years, winning the Provincial Pennant when finishing 14th overall in 2017.
+Since the 2017 win the Cantabs Women's A crew has consistently placed in the top three Provincial Club crews every time that WEHoRR has run, including pennant wins in 2022 and 2024.
 In 2016, the senior squad won gold at the British Rowing Masters Championships in the women's A1x and C4-, won W.MasC.4+ at the Veteran Fours Head of the River, and won the IM1 pairs event at Pairs Head, where they were also the 2nd fastest W2- overall.
 In 2017, Cantabrigian won the Club 8+ event at Henley Women's Regatta, setting a new course record in the process.
+At Henley Royal Regatta, Cantabs have qualified an 8 for The Wargrave Challenge Cup each year since its inception.

 The club has also had success with adaptive/para rowing, with Claire Connon winning the para event at Henley Women's Regatta in 2015, and representing England at the Home International Regatta on two occasions.